gitsearch0/cloudflare-custom-ai-alerts/README.md

    ```bash
    npx wrangler secret bulk .env.vars
    ```
    This command will upload all environment variables from your `.env.vars` file as secrets.
+Best practice to not to expose secrets in the code.

 ## Deployment